-$^{^{18}}$ Small, 30 × 30, sub-images at the position of a detected source.
+$^{^{18}}$ Small, 30×30 , sub-images at the position of a detected source.
 Also known as postage stamps.

-19We don't plan to fit for motion around other Solar System bodies; eg., identifying new to be distant enough to only exhibit small parallactic and proper motion20.
+different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun19, or by assuming it to be distant enough to only exhibit small parallactic and proper motion20.
 The latter type of association is performed during difference image analysis right after the image has been acquired.
 The former is done at daytime by the Moving Objects Processing Software (MOPS), unless the DIASource is an apparition of an already known SSObject.
 In that case, it will be flagged as such during difference image analysis.